Skip to main content

 New and experienced notaries alike can fall into common pitfalls.
 Here are the top mistakes New York notaries should watch out for:

-- Not filing with county clerk
+• Not filing oath of office with county clerk

-- Providing legal advice — notaries are NOT attorneys (unless separately licensed)
+• Providing legal advice — notaries are NOT attorneys (unless separately licensed)

-- Not understanding the difference between an acknowledgment and a jurat
+• Not understanding the difference between an acknowledgment and a jurat

 New York Notary Practice Exam